Grants.gov – A Brief Overview

 You can however, sign up to receive notices about upcoming grant opportunities in your area of research or expertise.
 Click here to Sign Up!

-Grants.gov is not a grant-making organization.
-Grants.gov is the electronic system through which each grant-making agency issues it’s announcements and provides a window through which you submit your application.
-The agency then retrieves the application and does the review and processes the award separately.
+Grants.gov is an electronic system, not a grant-making organization.
+Through Grants.gov, each grant-making agency issues announcements and provides a window where applications can be submitted.
+The agency then retrieves the applications, reviews them, and processes the awards separately.